MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 ### Step 2: Pair your Cloudbit with the portal

-Now that we have an account, we need to pair our `cloudbit` (an orange module with `cloud` written on it) with the `Littlebits cloud platform`.
+Now that we have an account, we need to pair our `cloudbit` (an orange module with `cloud` written on it) with the Littlebits Cloud Platform.
 To do that:

 * Login at http://control.littlebitscloud.cc/ using your account info.
 * Give your new `cloudbit` a name: I decided to call mine "Tim".